 Since leaving Sidley & Austin in Chicago in 1988 to join the firm, Alan has developed a national practice representing receivers of insolvent financial institutions, especially when the institutions have been victims of fraud perpetrated by their constituents.
 Alan frequently counsels and represents bank and insurance company receivers in asset recovery and professional liability investigations and litigation.
 He also advises insurance company receivers and independent fiduciaries on administrative matters such as claims procedures and reinsurance recoverables.

 Alan is one of the most experienced and successful plaintiff-side professional liability litigators in the nation.
-He has been lead and co-lead counsel in cases against directors, officers, attorneys, accountants and other professionals resulting in over $200 million of cash recoveries for the firm's clients
+He has been lead and co-lead counsel in cases against directors, officers, attorneys, accountants and other professionals resulting in over $200 million of cash recoveries for the firm’s clients.

 - Alan represented an Ohio title insurance company in connection with two separate, multi-million-dollar escrow theft schemes perpetrated by certain of its agents.
 Alan prosecuted claims against one of the agents, assisted with bankruptcy proceedings the agent filed, represented the title company in connection with criminal sentencing and restitution proceedings, obtained recoveries under fidelity bonds held by the agent in several states, coordinated the defense of actions filed against the title company in Nevada, and obtained substantial recoveries under a professional liability policy held by the title company.
-Alan also represented the title company in a complex settlement negotiation involving the second defalcating agent, certain solvent affiliated entities, other affected title insurers, and numerous insureds including many of the country's largest national banks.
+Alan also represented the title company in a complex settlement negotiation involving the second defalcating agent, certain solvent affiliated entities, other affected title insurers, and numerous insureds including several of the country's largest national banks.
 As a result of the settlement, the title company obtained releases from the banks and paid nothing.
-Alan has also represented the title company in several other matters since that time.
+Alan has represented the title company in several other matters since that time.

 - Alan has co-authored amicus briefs in the Illinois Appellate Court (concerning reinsurance recoverables) and the Supreme Court of Pennsylvania (concerning in pari delicto) for the International Association of Insurance Receivers, an organization of which he has been a member since the 1990s.

-- Alan was lead counsel to the receiver of an insolvent life and health insurer in West Virginia against the company's former officers, directors, accountants, and attorneys, claiming that millions of premium dollars were looted from the company through sham subsidiaries and illegal dividends.
+- Alan was lead counsel to the Receiver of an insolvent life and health insurer in West Virginia against the company's former officers, directors, accountants, and attorneys, claiming that millions of premium dollars were looted from the company through sham subsidiaries and illegal dividends.
 Over $6 million of pre-trial settlements were obtained from accountants and law firms involved with the company.
 Alan also served as first chair in a jury trial in West Virginia resulting in a $13.6 million verdict against three officers, directors, and attorneys for breach of fiduciary duty and legal malpractice.
 Alan successfully defended the verdict in the United States Court of Appeals for the Fourth Circuit.
-He also served as co-lead counsel in bankruptcy proceedings initiated by the judgment-debtors in Florida, and assisted the receiver with wind-up of the estate.
+He also served as co-lead counsel in bankruptcy proceedings initiated by the judgment-debtors in Florida, and assisted the Receiver with wind-up of the estate.

 - State Bar of Illinois